"Science" does not like to stop and reflect, but the important thing is "money".

 When newspapers, magazines or TV reports on Jerry's problems, he receives calls from an increasing number of farmers who complain of similar infertility problems, in relation to GMO wheat.

 The researchers also found that the rate of these substances varies according to the type of GMO grain.
-The shredded cobs used at Baylor were most likely from central Iowa, near Jerry Rosman's farm - and others complaining about barren livestock.
+The shredded corn cobs used at Baylor most likely came from central Iowa, near Jerry Rosman's farm - and others who complain about cattle becoming barren.

 In Haryana - India - a team of veterinarians who are investigating reports that bison who consume GMO cotton seeds suffer from infertility, frequent abortions, premature births and uterine prolapses.
 Many young and adult bisons then died mysteriously.